bitrix24/b24restdocs/api-reference/lists/elements/lists-element-update.md

 Here, `PROPERTY_133` is a multiple file type field.
 It represents an object where the key is the `ID` of the property value needed for deletion, and the value is the `ID` of the file.

 To delete a property value, pass a field with the suffix `_DEL` to the method `lists.element.update`.
-In it, specify the list of values to be deleted.
+Specify the list of values to be deleted.
 Use the `ID` of the property value as the key and `"Y"` as the value.

 {% list tabs %}